FTF’s A-Z guide to local festivals and Thanksgiving events, from traditional eats to marathons, is your Thanksgiving recipe for fun.

 Pennsylvania Thanksgiving Events

 Philadelphia, the birthplace of America, is also the original home of the Thanksgiving Day Parade.
-Now in its 101st year — it was virtual in 2020 — Philly’s 1.4-mile parade will kick-off at 20th Street and JFK Boulevard and proceed to the Benjamin Franklin Parkway.
-Daniel Tiger, Clifford the Big Red Dog, The Cat in the Hat, Rudolph the Red-Nosed Reindeer, Pac-Man and other elaborate floats and balloons will entertain the crowds.
+Now it’s more than a century tradition.
+Philly’s 1.4-mile parade will kick-off at 20th Street and JFK Boulevard and proceed to the Benjamin Franklin Parkway.
+Look for live entertainment, marching bands and favorite characters Mr. Potato Head, Strawberry Shortcake, Smurfette and more.
 Santa makes his first appearance of the holiday season.
 See Visit Philadelphia for more information on holiday events.

 New York Thanksgiving Events

-It’s time for turkeys, football and the 95th Macy’s Thanksgiving Day Parade, which combines animation, artistry, 2,000 performers and technical know-how.
-For many, the Giant Balloon Inflation from noon-8pm on the day before Thanksgiving, is the most fun of all.
-You can enter the restricted areas surrounding the Museum of Natural History on 77th and 81st streets, at Columbus Avenue and 74th Street.
+It’s time for turkeys, football and our annual Macy’s Thanksgiving Day Parade where-to-watch-it guide.
+This famous parade combines animation, artistry, 2,000 performers and technical know-how.
+For many, the Giant Balloon Inflation from noon-6pm on the day before Thanksgiving, is the most fun of all.
+Enter the restricted areas surrounding the Museum of Natural History on Columbus Avenue and 72nd Street.
+This year’s 25 huge balloons are inflated on the streets around the American Museum of Natural History.

-There will be nearly 20 remarkable inflatable balloons known as balloonicals.
 Keep your eyes open for Pokeman’s Pikachu with Eevee, Grogu from “The Mandalorian” and, yes, a giant acorn marching.
-You’ll also see a new artwork by Yayoi Kusama, Ada Twist from Netflix and many more.
 Families also love the floats in addition to musical guests, marching bands, celebrities, and Broadway shows.
-A tradition since 1924 (with no change in sponsorship), the parade kicks off at 9am at Central Park West and 77th Street and heads south to Columbus Circle along Central Park South to 6th Avenue, down 6th Avenue to 34th Street and along 34th Street to Macy’s Herald Square.
+A tradition since 1924 (with no change in sponsorship), the parade kicks off at 8:30am at Central Park West and 77th Street and heads south to Macy’s Herald Square.
 By the way, Macy’s was the first department store to feature Christmas window displays (1870s) and they’ll be open the week before Thanksgiving.
 Macy’s Parade for information.

 Enjoy a great Thanksgiving dinner, but try to leave some room for The Annual Post-Thanksgiving “Original Multi-Ethnic Eating Tour” sponsored by Big Onion Walking Tours on the Friday after Thanksgiving.
 Meet in front of the fabulous new Essex Market on the Lower East Side.
 Tour by foot and sample tasty treats from this melting pot of a neighborhood, including 10 different noshes (snacks) from the Dominican, Jewish, Italian and Chinese communities.
 Reservations required; pick up a package of Alka Seltzer to carry with you.